Painting & Coating Industry (PCI) logo Powder coating summit logo

 As can be seen from these results the curve for addition quantity versus permeation is very steep with a 1% change in the addition level changing the permeation rate from 10.61 to 3.46.
 Further additions (not shown here) show a progressive worsening in MVT as the CPVC level is approached and subsequent additions show a rapid increase as CPVC is exceeded.

 Cathodic disbondment is a short but very effective test that evaluates electrical resistivity, moisture absorption, adhesion to the substrate and alkali resistance in conjunction due to the nature of test.
 Each of these four aspects will affect the end result.
-The same variations in glass loadings were evaluated in the same resin matrix as those tested above and the results are shown in Table 3.
+The same variations in glass loadings were evaluated in the same resin matrix as those tested above and.
 Tests were conducted for 56 days at –1.6 ve.

 As expected the results show a similar pattern to that of the MVT tests, except that in this instance the 16% result is nearly as bad as the one at the 14% level, again showing how critical addition levels may be.